 Home | Sitemap | Contact Us | Translate

-Jan Knasel is the secretary for the Special Services Department.
+Jan Knasel is the secretary for the Special Education Department.
 Prior to the Special Services Department, she worked in the district at the Success Center for eleven years.

 Speech language therapy is a treatment method for children who have speech or language delays or disorders.
 According to the Nemours Foundation website, "a speech disorder refers to a problem with the actual production of sounds, whereas a language disorder refers to a difficulty understanding or putting words together to communicate ideas."
 Schools employ speech language therapists, who work with students? with these delays or disorders during the school day.
 There are a variety of methods these therapists might use for improving speech and language skills with their students.